m-barthelemy/zabbix-mongo-old/README.md

 ## Zabbix configuration

-Copy the built `zbx_mongo.so` to a server having a Zabbix Agent installed, for example into.
-You can place the module anywhere, `/etc/zabbix/zbx_mongo.so` for example.
+Copy the built `zbx_mongo.so` to a server having a Zabbix Agent installed, for example into `/etc/zabbix/zbx_mongo.so`.

 Edit the Agent configuration file (`/etc/zabbix/zabbix_agentd.conf`) to tell it where are the loadable modules and which ones should be loaded: